🔼The name Mahanaim: Summary

 🔼Etymology of the name Mahanaim

 The name Mahanaim is a multiple form (or rather, a multiple form that means 'two of') of the word מחנה (mananeh), meaning camp.
-And that word comes from the verb חנה (hana), meaning to decline, bend down, or settle:
+And that word comes from the verb חנה (hana), meaning to camp down or settle:

 Right before Jacob names the region Mahanaim, he is met by angels of God.
 That motivates him to say, מחנה אלהים וה ("This is God's camp"), using the word מחנה (mananeh).